 Mind you, the Dutch grew up with this more of less standard weather forecast for this time of the year: In the morning sunshine and here and there’ some rain; in the afternoon sunshine with now and then a shower.
 (A brilliant forecast, right?).
 Fortunately the rain showers tend to be rather short and scattered.

 The training is suitable for designers, policy makers, mobility professionals and others interested involved in

 - Safety for vulnerable road users

 - Advocates advocating the above

 - Bring your colleague for a 25% discount.

 The fee includes:

-- All lectures, workshops, and transportation for the field trips
+- All lectures, workshops, and field trip transfer

-- Bike rental (including helmet if preferred) during excursions and site visits
+- Bike rental (including helmet if preferred) throughout the course

 The course does not include: